-On March 10, 2020, pre-Merger, Rexahn entered into an amendment to its collaboration and license agreement, (as amended, the "BioSense License and Assignment Agreement") with BioSense to advance the development and commercialization of RX-3117 for all human uses in the Republic of Singapore, China, Hong Kong, Macau, and

-Taiwan (the "BioSense Territory").
+On March 10, 2020, prior to the Merger, Rexahn entered into an amendment to its collaboration and license agreement, (as amended, the "BioSense License and Assignment Agreement") with BioSense to advance the development and commercialization of RX-3117 for all human uses in the Republic of Singapore, China, Hong Kong, Macau, and Taiwan (the "BioSense Territory").
 Under the terms of the BioSense License and Assignment Agreement, the Company (i) granted BioSense an exclusive license to develop and commercialize pharmaceutical products containing RX-3117 as a single agent for all human uses in the BioSense Territory and (ii) assigned and transferred all of the former Rexahn patents and patent applications related to RX-3117 in the BioSense Territory.
-The upfront payment consisted of an aggregate of \$1,650,000, of which \$1,550,000 was paid to Rexahn prior to the Merger.During the year ended December 31, 2021, the Company satisfied a performance obligation for the \$100,000 payment that was remaining and recorded this amount as license and collaborations revenue.
+The upfront payment consisted of an aggregate of \$1,650,000, of which \$1,550,000 was paid to Rexahn prior to the Merger and the remaining \$100,000 during calendar year 2021.

 Under the BioSense License and Assignment Agreement, the Company is eligible to receive additional milestone payments in an aggregate of up to \$84,500,000 upon the achievement of development, regulatory and commercial goals and will also be eligible to receive tiered royalties at low double-digit rates on annual net sales in the BioSense Territory.
-The Company determined that none of the milestone payments under the BioSense License and Assignment Agreement were probable of payment as of December 31, 2022, and as a result, no revenue related to the milestones was recognized as the achievement of events entitling the Company to any milestone payments were highly susceptible to factors outside of the Company's control.
+The Company determined that none of the milestone payments under the BioSense License and Assignment Agreement were probable of payment as of December 31, 2023, and as a result, no revenue related to the milestones was recognized as the achievement of events entitling the Company to any milestone payments were highly susceptible to factors outside of the Company's control.
 Future sales-based royalties related to the exclusive license to develop RX-3117 will be recognized in the period the underlying sales transaction occurs.